dantol29/webserver/docs/HTTP_codes.md

 ## 451 Unavailable For Legal Reasons
 _not supported_

+## 500 Internal Server Error
+Launch CGI with error inside

 ## 503 Service Unavailable
 ### How to trigger?
 Set `limit_connn` directive and send more requests than written there

+## 504 Gateway Timeout
+### How to trigger?
+Launch CGI that is executed longer than 5 seconds

+_13 supported errors_